PaperStrike/Pjax/README.md

 ## How Pjax Works

-1. Listen to every trigger of anchor elements.
+1. Listen to simple redirections.
 2. Fetch the target page via `fetch`.
 3. Render the DOM tree using [`DOMParser`](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser).
 4. Check if every defined selector selects the same amount of elements in current DOM and the new DOM.